nrwl/nx/docs/generated/cli/run.md

 ---
 title: 'run - CLI command'
 description: 'Runs a target defined for your project.
-Target definitions can be found in the `scripts` property of the project's `package.json`, or in the `targets` property of the project's `project.json` file.'
+Target definitions can be found in the `scripts` property of the project `package.json`, or in the `targets` property of the project `project.json` file.'
 ---

 # run

 Runs a target defined for your project.
-Target definitions can be found in the `scripts` property of the project's `package.json`, or in the `targets` property of the project's `project.json` file.
+Target definitions can be found in the `scripts` property of the project `package.json`, or in the `targets` property of the project `project.json` file.

 ## Usage